 Mrs. Chao is a 70-year-old Chinese woman, with her 40-year-old son at the community pharmacy.
 Subjective Information

 Chief Concern: “Hello, I need my medications.”

 Pharmacist Encounter: The pharmacist introduces herself by reaching out to shake Mrs. Chao’s hand and looks directly at the patient to maintain good eye contact and gain trust.
 Quickly, the pharmacist recognizes that Mrs. Chao does not speak English and asks the son to interpret.
 The son states he prefers written information which will help his mother take the medication when they get home.
 The pharmacist insists on maintaining some connection with the patient and again asks the son to interpret.
-Reluctantly the son interprets, and while counseling the patient to take the pain medicine four times a day as needed, the pharmacist notices Mrs. Chao make a grimace on her face. ...
+Reluctantly the son interprets, and while counseling the patient to take the pain medicine four times a day as needed, the pharmacist notices Mrs. Chao make a grimace on ...